Cassoulet

 • 1 lb.
 (2 1/2 cups) dry white kidney beans (substitute navy, Great Northern or cannellini), soaked overnight in plain water

-• 1 tsp. ground Himalayan sea salt, and more for seasoning
+• 1 tsp. ground Himalayan pink salt, and more for seasoning

 • freshly ground black pepper, to taste (I always use mixed peppercorns)